sani723/ES6-Learning/README.md

 ```
 <br>

+** To me always use `const` because it minimizes mutable state and will make developer life bit easy.
+If you REALLY need to change state, use `let`. `var` is dead to me.**

 ### 2. Destructuring Assignment

 The destructuring assignment makes it possible to unpack values from arrays, or properties from objects, into distinct variables.